data-lessons/library-webscraping-DEPRECATED/_episodes/02-csssel.md

 > Another tab should open with the raw HTML that makes this page.
 See if you can locate its various elements, and
 > this challenge box in particular.
 >
+> Another way to view the HTML node structure of the page is to right click the page and choose "Inspect" or "Inspect Element".
+Note: this can differ from the HTML structure in the source code, because of how the browser processes the source HTML.
+>
 {: .challenge}

 > ## Developer tools in the Safari browser
 >